Requesting a consult is easy and confidential.

 What happens in a consult?

 Once you contact us and agree to the consultation, we will arrange a meeting with you.
-Typically consults include two members of RWBC meeting with you in one of their offices after 5pm.
+Typically consults include two members of RWBC meeting with you through a virtual platform currently due to pandemic guidelines.
+Meeting typically occur after 5 p.m. to reduce disruptions to your day.

 The initial consult is a time for you to share your concerns, for us to listen and then offer feedback on your concerns.
 We may provide specific recommendations on how to handle the concerns, recommend resources to you for addressing the concerns, request that you meet with us a second time to continue to address your concerns or offer to facilitate referral to mental health providers who work with residents with similar concerns.